-Headquarters of the Ramsey County Historical Society will be located in the Old Federal Courts Building in downtown St. Paul, an historic building of neo-Romanesque architecture which the Society, with other groups, fought to save from demolition.
-The Society presently has its offices at the Gibbs Farm.
+Headquarters of the Ramsey County and Saint Paul Historical Society are located in the Old Federal Courts Building in downtown St. Paul, an historic building of neo-Romanesque architecture which the Society, with other groups, fought to save from demolition.
+The Society also maintains a museum office in the basement of the schoolhouse on the Gibbs Farm property.
 The Society is active in identification of historic sites in the city and county, and conducts an educational program which includes the teaching and demonstration of old arts and crafts.
 It is one of the few county historical societies in the country to engage in an extensive publishing program in local history.